How to switch branches in Git?

 If you have multiple branches in your repository then switching from one branch to another is easy.
-For changing one branch to another use the checkout command as described below.

 Suppose we have a master and hello-git-branch in our repo.
 The current branch is master and we require switching to the hello-git-branch.
 Run this command for switching:

 Let us now go through switching branches in our local repository.
-For the demo, I have transferred a remote repo (from Github website) to the local machine.
+For the demo, I have transferred a remote repo (from the Github website) to the local machine.

 The repo contains two branches: